marcusaasjensen/marcusaasjensen/README.md

 I am Marcus Aas Jensen, a french student at [Polytech](https://polytech.univ-cotedazur.fr/) and an inspired creator striving to become a software engineer. 💻

-I am greatly interested in video game development, rendering and in building creative tools for artists wishing for better solutions to express themselves. 🖌️🕹️
+I am greatly interested in video game development, rendering, quantum computing and in building creative tools for artists wishing for better solutions to express themselves. 🖌️🕹️

 As an artist myself, I love to create video games with the Unity Engine to tell stories and to improve my programming skills as well. 🌱